MaximeKjaer/such-tip-stats/README.md

 such-tip-stats
 ==============

 Stats for /u/dogetipbot.
-Live at [dogetips.info](http://www.dogetips.info)!
+Used to be live at [dogetips.info](http://www.dogetips.info).

 I'm trying to do weekly releases on mondays.
 No promises, though - it may be earlier or later.